Clare Elwell's Experience of LIYSF

 LIYSF asked our President, Professor Clare Elwell to reflect upon her experience of attending LIYSF as a participant and her academic journey since then.
-Here's what Clare had to say about her experience from LIYSF.
+Here’s what Clare had to say about her experience at LIYSF.

 1. When did you attend LIYSF and what was it like coming to LIYSF?

 I attended LIYSF in the summer of 1984.
 I have particularly vivid memories of watching all the flags being paraded in during the opening ceremony and realising I was part of something very special.
-Initially I felt somewhat intimidated (Was I clever enough to be there?
+Initially, I felt somewhat intimidated (Was I clever enough to be there?
 Would I make friends?
-Would I be homesick?), but as I started to talk to the other students I began to relax and after that I threw myself into all the activities and loved every minute.
+Would I be homesick?), but as I started to talk to the other students I began to relax and after that, I threw myself into all the activities and loved every minute.
 Below is a picture of me during the programme!

 2. What’s the importance of getting young people into science?